monsonite/SIMPL/README.md

 100u    A delay of 100 microseconds

-b       Print the current value of the millisecond counter
+b       Print the current value of the millisecond counter - useful for timing how long functions take

-c       Print the current valule of the microsecond counter
+c       Print the current valule of the microsecond counter - useful for timing how long functions take

 { }     Create a loop structure

 k       The current value of the loop counter - decrements each time around the loop

+10{kp}   Print out the value of the loop counter as it decrements

 Make a LED on pin 47 flash 10 times